anand738/HOUSING-PRICE-PREDICTION-USING-MACHINE-LEARNINIG/README.md

 # HOUSING-PRICE-PREDICTION-USING-MACHINE-LEARNINIG

-This project aims to predict the home prices in the Bengaluru area using machine learning techniques based based on Kaggle Housing Prices prediction dataset.
+This project aims to predict house prices based on the key features in Bangalore using machine learning techniques based on the Kaggle Housing Prices prediction dataset.

-Technique used in this project
+The technique used in this project

 1. Python
 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code
+5. Jupyter Notebook, Visual Studio code

-Below data science concepts are used in this project
+Below are data science concepts used in this project

 1. Data loading and cleaning
 2. Outlier detection and removal